Suyash-Deshmukh/DS5690-DoRA-Presentation/README.md

         Answer
     </summary>

   FT shows an inverse propotion between $\Delta D$ and $\Delta M$, while LoRA shows a direct propotion!
-This means that in LoRA bigger changes in direction are always accompanied by bigger changes in magnitude (and vice versa).
+This means that in LoRA, bigger changes in direction are always accompanied by bigger changes in magnitude (and vice versa).
 This is because LoRA does not take advantage of decomposing the matrixes and is unable to fine-tune the direction <u>OR</u> magnitude- only both of them together.

   This is not the case for FT, which has a lot more freedom to learn minor changes and is capable of changing either the direction or the magnitude- leading to higher accuracy.
 </details>